XteryanSolutions/ASA_Dino_Manager/README.md

-# Ark Survival Ascended Dino Manager
+# Ark Dino Manager

-Ark Survival Ascended Dino Manager is a tool designed to assist players in managing their dinos more effectively.
+Ark Dino Manager is a tool designed to assist players in managing their dinos more effectively.
 Features include breeding support, mutation detection, and more.

 ## Installation Instructions